Characterizing finitely generated fields by a single field axiom: Introduction

 \subsection{Short historical note and the genesis of this article}

 The first step in the resolution of the strong form of the EEIP as mentioned in Theorem~\ref{thm1} above is \nmnm{Rumely}'s work~\cite{Rumely}, which itself builds on previous ideas of \nmnm{J.\ha2Robinson}.
-The next major step toward the resolution of the strong EEIP was the introduction of the ``Pfister form machinery'' in \cite{P_EEI}, followed by the work of \nmnm{Poonen}~\cite{PoonenUniform}, providing (among other things) uniform first-order formulas to define the maximal global subfields of finitely generated fields, and \nmnm{Scanlon}~\cite{Sc}, which reduces the strong EEIP to first-order defining the prime divisors of finitely generated fields, and finally the introduction of the higher LGPs in \cite{P_EEI2}, as a tool for recovering the prime divisors.
-The resolution of the strong form of the EEIP as mentioned in Theorem~\ref{thm1} was originally achieved independently by the co-authors of this note, with various restrictions on the characteristic being removed in quick succession, see the preprints at \cite{Pop_Distinguishing1, Pop_Distinguishing2, D_DefiningSubrings1, D_DefiningSubrings2}.
-The present paper represents a synthesis of the two separate approaches.
+The next major step toward the resolution of the strong EEIP was the introduction of the ``Pfister form machinery'' in \cite{P_EEI}, followed by the work of \nmnm{Poonen}~\cite{PoonenUniform}, providing (among other things) uniform first-order formulas to define the maximal global subfields of finitely generated fields, and \nmnm{Scanlon}~\cite{Sc}, which reduces the strong EEIP to first-order defining the geometric prime divisors of finitely generated fields, and finally the introduction of the cohomological higher local-global principles (LGPs) in \cite{P_EEI2}, as a tool for recovering prime divisors.
+The present paper is a synthesis of previous separate approaches to the problem by the authors and supersedes the manuscripts \cite{Pop_Distinguishing1, Pop_Distinguishing2, D_DefiningSubrings1, D_DefiningSubrings2}, which are not intended for publication anymore.
 The proof builds on and expands the above ideas and tools, but it is not a straightforward extension of the methods of \cite{Rumely},~\cite{P_EEI2}, especially because the higher LGPs involved, cf.~\cite{K-S},~\cite{Ja}, lead to some additional complications compared to the Brauer--Hasse--Noether LGP for global fields, respectively Kato's LGP in the case Kronecker dimension two.
 Finally, in this note the authors do not discuss the natural question of the complexity of the formulas describing prime divisors, thus the sentences characterizing the isomorphism type.
-This aspect of the problem is subject of further research.
 It would also be interesting to treat the EEIP for fields which are finitely generated over natural base fields such as $\mathbb{C}$, $\mathbb{R}$ and $\mathbb{Q}_p$, cf.~\cite{PoonenPop}.